2024-01-14

 setq olivetti-body-width 94) (

-Lastly, I like to use this Icon.
+Lastly, I like to use this logo.
 It is quite old but it suits my style.